ENVIRONMENT & ENTERPRISE STRATEGIES

 LINDSAY JUDGE

-Ms. Judge is a human rights attorney who specializes in the interface between human rights and economic development.
-She is also expert in designing and implementing research and pilot projects.
-She advises the World Bank on priorities of the poor how to enhance the poor’s participation in civil society.
-She provides strategic advice to Amnesty International’s Business and Economic Relations Group, where she liaises with companies looking to improve their social impacts in developing country operations.
+Ms. Judge is a human rights attorney who specializes in the interface between human rights and economic development, currently serving as a principal researcher and analyst at the Resolution Foundation in the UK.
+She is an expert in designing and implementing research and pilot projects.
+She previously advised the World Bank on priorities of the poor how to enhance the poor’s participation in civil society, and provided strategic advice to Amnesty International’s Business and Economic Relations Group, where she liaised with companies looking to improve their social impacts in developing country operations.
 She has evaluated the social impacts of development projects for Oxfam and the UK Government Department for International Development.

 Ms. Judge completed her law degree with distinction from the Manchester University School of Law (UK).
 She studied International Refugees and Human Rights Law at Oxford and International Political Economy at the London School of Economics.